 Barnardo’s ND:well service

-The service is for children and young people aged between five to 24 years old and/or their parents, who live in the City of Edinburgh and are neurodivergent.
-This includes children and young people with a diagnosis of autism, ADHD and intellectual disability.
-At the Community Drop Ins parents or young people can access a sounding board and listening ear from a skilled and experienced support worker.
+Community Drop Ins for parents or young people to access a sounding board and listening ear from a skilled and experienced support worker.
 They can provide access to information, resources and guidance as needed.
-They can also refer you to their services where suitable or signpost you to other services across the city that will best fit your needs.
+They can also refer people into their services where suitable or signpost to other services across the city that will best fit your needs.

 Barnardos, 111 Oxgangs Road North, EH14 1ED.
 Weekly on Mondays from 1pm to 3pm.